‘BUILDING RESILIENT ECONOMIES’

 The aim of this part of the programme will be to support the development of local economic resilience.
 Projects should build on the technologies and approaches that currently assist localities to create economic growth and retain its value.
 This could be work relating to community assets, sweat equity schemes and other local resources.
-We expect projects in this category to build partnerships with other funders doing similar work at the local level, to learn from and share learning between local initiatives.
+We look for projects in this category to build partnerships; either with other funders or with other organisations doing similar work at the local level, to learn from, build upon and share learning between local initiatives in a complementary way.
 Projects in this category should be guided by research that nef did for us on local or small-scale initiatives that build economic resilience through diversity, flexibility and increasing capacity.
 The reports can be downloaded here: full report / appendices / literature review.

 Examples of projects we might fund under this outcome:

 - Local economics in global economies – critical analysis of the evidence on resilient economies.

 - The feasibility of collective procurement models for low income communities.

 We wish to know how projects will go about addressing their chosen outcome.
 To this end, we would ask all applicants to indicate which one of the following approaches they intend to take: